Librela: What we know and don’t know

 Has RPOA been seen in dogs treated with Librela?

 RPOA (Rapidly Progressive Osteoarthritis) is a condition that was reported in humans that were enrolled in clinical trials for anti-NGF mAbs.
 RPOA is a known condition in humans unrelated to anti-NGF mAbs, but in clinical trials studying anti-NGF mAbs, people receiving the mAbs had a higher incidence of developing RPOA compared to those getting placebo.
 The risk increased if people were also taking NSAIDs.
 The disease of RPOA in humans is a very rapid (weeks to months) destruction of the joint with associated severe pain.
 Radiographs show collapse of the joint space and bone lysis, but don’t show proliferation.
 An equivalent disease to RPOA has not been reported previously in dogs.
-As of May 2024 there have been a few cases of suspected RPOA reported in dogs receiving Librela, but the condition has not not been confirmed (Werts).

 Can Librela be used with NSAIDs or other medications used to treat OA?